samsrajyt/90DaysOfDevOps/2026/day-22/git-commands.md

 git clone -> used copy to local from remote repo fork -> used to copy from one remote repo to another remote repo

+git pull orgin < branch name > ---> to sync the changes from remote to local git fetch ----> gets all the  branches from remote to local